Sud2025/fitbud-ai/README.md

-# Fitbud AI 🧠💪
+# 🧠 Fitbud AI — Solving the Last Mile Problem in AI Fitness

-Your AI-powered fitness companion that helps you stay consistent with safe, personalized workout and nutrition guidance.

----
+Most AI fitness tools generate correct plans.

+But users don’t follow them.

+Fitbud is an experiment in solving this gap—focusing on **trust, tone, and usability**, not just model accuracy.

 ## 🚀 Features
 - Personalized fitness plans